Trough Belt Conveyors

 For many applications it’s important to ensure your belt’s color contrasts the product’s as much as possible.
 This is to allow your quality control staff or color sorters to more easily catch belt shavings that may come off during a mishap.
 Having a white belt with a black product, for example, will make even dust visible should a belt start to wear prematurely.

-Like the conveyor in the video, open walls have no sides and often come with belt lifts, both features making cleaning much easier.
+Open walls have no sides and often come with belt lifts, both features making cleaning much easier.
 For this reason open frames are popular in very dirty and very clean applications.

 Closed frames are used for many standard applications because first, though it’s harder to get dirt out, it’s usually harder for dirt to get in.
 But the big selling point is it’s much cheaper to bend a side rail and weld it in than construct the pipes and supports needed for open frames.